isa-ulisboa/greends-fads-exercises/fads_ex_06_jupyter_notebook.md

 3. Run the notebook cells, as you did in your computer.

-## 5. Submit your update repository to https://elearning.ulisboa.pt/mod/assign/view.php?id=476839
+## 5. Submit your update repository
 > Share the Google colab and submit the link to Moodle at [Exercise 6 submission](https://elearning.ulisboa.pt/mod/assign/view.php?id=476839).